+The overall LoIP is determined by the minimum LoIP achieved for each objective.

 New Zealand Government PKI Accreditation

+NZ Government PKIF Accreditation provides participants in NZ Government PKI deployments with assurance as to the operational competence and protective security of the organisations responsible for the registration, generation, issuance, storage and management of private government digital keys and certificates.

 Accreditation decisions relating to the NZ Government PKIF are made by the ICT Shared Services Security & Risk Steering Group from the Department of Internal Affairs in its role as Lead Agency of the Telecommunications as a Service Government ICT Common Capability.

 New Zealand Government PKI Accreditation Process